Hassmann/insights/README.md

 using SLD.Insights;
 using System.Diagnostics;

-// Start by placing an instance of InsightsSource where you can access it InsightsSource Insights = new InsightsSource("Plain App") {
+// Start by placing an instance of an InsightsSource where you can access it InsightsSource Insights = new("Plain App")
+{
-	// in code here, but also configurable in appsettings etc.
+	// in code here, but usually configured in appsettings etc.
 	DisplayLevel = TraceLevel.Verbose
 };